This post was most recently updated on July 14th, 2020

 Step 5 – Planting The Carrot Seeds

-The seeds should be planted in rows that are at least one foot apart and spaced about 3 inches apart.
+The seeds should be planted in rows that are at least one foot apart if you want to walk between them, or 10cm/4in apart in raised beds, and spaced about 2 inches apart.

 Ideally, they should be sown shallowly and not planted deep in the ground.
 The soil should be gently patted down and mulched after sowing.